-When all outstanding issues have been resolved you should submit a digital copy of your project design (PD), along with an A1 form, to the Grants Team.
+When all outstanding issues have been resolved you should submit a digital copy of your project design (PD) and the costs spreadsheet, along with an A1 form, to the Grants Team.

 Your PAO will contact you to agree the details for the funding agreement, which will include the project milestones along with the dates and amounts for payments.